Skip to main content

 From canvas view

 From a new canvas, you're able to see the board that your canvas is connected to.
 You can also move between other boards in your workspace while staying connected to that same canvas by easily toggling the sidebar open and navigating to other boards.
 Additionally, you can move content into the canvas from any of the boards, and any canvas asset can be moved or deleted as needed.
+People can open the same canvas for viewing, but Canvas does not support simultaneous co-editing, and only the canvas creator can make edits.

 Create a new canvas to generate a new workspace where you can create AI-powered assets based on the board's content.